22-23 COVID UPDATES

 Community sample testing is the process of testing a small group of individuals within the community regularly to mitigate asymptomatic community spread of the virus.
 We will offer free weekly on-site community sample testing to staff and students beginning Monday, September 13th.
 If you consent to your child being tested it does not mean they will be tested each week, but that they are part of the group eligible for testing and will be tested at least monthly.
 You will be notified of their results via text and email within 24-48 hours of their test.

-DSST is excited to start the 2021-22 school year in person.
-While precautions are being taken to ensure the health and safety of all our students, staff, and community, many things will be able to return to the way they were before the COVID-19 pandemic.
+DSST is committed to continuing in-person learning as long as it is safe to do so.
+Precautions are being taken to ensure the health and safety of all our students, staff and community.
 The more students and staff who are vaccinated, the safer our return will be with less likelihood of disruptions to in-person learning.
 Find out how to get vaccinated here.
-Masks will be required for all students, staff, and visitors to all DSST campuses.
+Masks are strongly recommended for all students, staff and visitors to all DSST campuses, and KN-95 or similar tight-fitting masks are recommended.

 Does my child have to wear a mask?